hmc-sysadmin/labs/apache.md

   **127.0.0.1**.
 When you're done, reload apache.
 Now apache will only serve the site's files to the localhost address.

-  1. Make sure that your friend can no longer access `admin.(your server).net`.
+  1. Make sure that your partner can no longer access `admin.(your server).net`.

-  1. Add your friend's IP's to allow them to access your site.
+  1. Add your partner's IP's to allow them to access your site.
 Make sure they can do it.
-Now apache will only serve the site's files to the localhost address and to your friend's IP address.
+Now apache will only serve the site's files to the localhost address and to your partner's IP address.

 Because of how simple it is to change one's own IP address, this form of